Controlling the Risk of Corrupted Contexts for Language Models via Early-Exiting

 After describing how early exiting can be used to prevent overthinking, we now turn to the problem of selecting an appropriate early-exit strategy using risk control, as introduced in \S\ref{sec:risk-control-preliminaries}.
-As a first step, we propose a novel in-context learning loss:
+As a first step, we propose a novel context-aware prediction loss:

-where $\bar{y}_{\lambda}(x, c) := \arg\max_k \bar{p}_{\lambda}(k, x, c)$ and $\hat{y}(x) := \arg\max_k p_L (k | x)$ denote the predictions of the safe ICL model with demonstrations $c$ (see Eq. \ref{eq:icl_early_exit}) and the full zero-shot model, respectively.
+where $\bar{y}_{\lambda}(x, c) := \arg\max_k \bar{p}_{\lambda}(k | x, c)$ and $\hat{y}(x) := \arg\max_k p_L (k | x)$ denote the predictions of the safe context-aware model with context $c$ (see Eq. \ref{eq:icl_early_exit}) and the full zero-shot model, respectively.
 Crucially, both predictions are produced by the same underlying LLM.
-The $\ell_{\text{ICL}}$ loss compares the performance of the early-exit model with demonstrations to that of the model without demonstrations.
-This formulation makes it well-suited for measuring overthinking: if the demonstrations are harmful, the loss will be positive; if they are helpful, the loss will be negative.
-In contrast, prior early-exiting work \citep{calm, fastyetsafe} has focused exclusively on loss definitions that compare early-exit outputs to final outputs given the same input.
-Such losses are less effective for identifying and addressing overthinking, as they do not account for the drop in performance in later layers due to harmful in-context demonstrations.
-Our model thus allows for robust measurement of risk considering \textit{both correct and incorrect demonstrations}, enabling effective risk control with mixed-quality context.
+The $\ell_{\text{c}}$ loss compares the performance of the early-exit model with context to that of the model without context.
+This formulation makes it well-suited for measuring overthinking: if the context is harmful, the loss will be positive; if it is helpful, the loss will be negative.
+In contrast, prior early-exiting work \citep{calm, fastyetsafe} has focused exclusively on loss definitions that compare early-exit outputs to final-layer outputs given the same input.
+Such losses are less effective for identifying and addressing overthinking, as they do not account for the drop in performance in later layers due to harmful context.
+Our model thus allows for robust measurement of risk considering \textit{both helpful and harmful context}, enabling risk control with mixed context.

 Having defined the overthinking loss, we now turn to identifying an appropriate threshold $\hat{\lambda}$ using a suitable risk control framework and a calibration dataset $\mathcal{D}_{\text{cal}} = \{ (x_i, y_i, c_i)\}_{i=1}^{N_{\text{cal}}}$.
 Our goal is to find a threshold for which the overthinking risk is small, i.e.,